Here starts an important and cool restoration project.

 I consider these machines important pieces in Vangelis history as they were quite instrumental in setting his method later on when better technology became available to him, so when I had the opportunity to obtain the broken machine, I jumped on it like a rabid dog on steroids.

-As a friend put it: ” It’s like finding van Gogh’s paintbrushes”.
-They were also an integral part of a very prolific period in Vangelis’ career.
-This particular device was used on Direct, The City and 1492 among many other unreleased recordings and concerts from that era.
-This particular machine was the first and his main one.
 There are a few tiny details on which you can determine if it’s the main machine or the secondary unit.
-The secondary unit has a mark above the voltage selector which is on the front (to facilitate using the machine anywhere) and some dials on the far right top have different colors (yellow and red on the main machine, red blue on the second).
+The secondary unit has a mark above the memory protect switch on the front and some dials on the far right top have different colors (yellow and red on the main machine, red blue on the second).

 It is my intention to visually restore it, but I can probably and hopefully go much further than that and give it life again running the older available software that remains.
 The upside is that these days retro computing is wildly popular and under the hood, this device, quite like Zyklus, is in essence based on Home Computer hardware.
 For example, a drop-in replacement CPU emulator that will allow you to include ROMS in its emulator as a binary file, is widely available, which is what I’m hoping to use to circumvent the battery backed RAM.
 A second benefit of this is that batteries are no longer needed on the main-board so risk of leaking and battery acid corrosion is gone.